Wolgast: History

 On the mainland opposite to island with the castle, a new planned town was built in the course of the Ostsiedlung.
 It is not known when exactly this city of Wolgast was granted German town law, though its existence is confirmed by a letter written in or before 1259.
 The original charter was issued by both Pomeranian dukes of the time, Wartislaw III and Barnim I, and a confirmation of the Lübeck law was issued in 1282 by duke Bogislaw IV.

-Wolgast was residence of the Pomeranian dukes from 1285 until the ruling House of Pomerania became extinct in 1637.
+Wolgast was the residence of the Pomeranian dukes from 1285 until the ruling House of Pomerania became extinct in 1637.
 Capital of Pomerania-Wolgast, a longtime inner partition of the duchy, Wolgast Castle was built as a residential palace in Renaissance style on an island hence called Castle Island.
 The ducal line of Pomerania-Wolgast became extinct when Philipp Julius died without issue.

-During the Thirty Years' War, the Swedish Empire occupied Wolgast in 1630 and kept it as a part of Swedish Pomerania until 1815.
+In 1630, Wolgast became part of Swedish Pomerania until 1815.
 Between the 1670s to 1720s, hundreds of male residents enlisted in the VOC and emigrated to South Africa.
 The former ducal palace decayed, and the town was burned down in 1713 by Russian forces during the Great Northern War, in retaliation for Swedish arson in Altona.
 Only the church, four chapels and four more buildings were spared by the fire.
 Most houses of the Old Town therefore date back to the 18th and 19th centuries, the townhall was renewed after the fire in baroque style.